Admissions Process for Residential and Community Services

 - Be at least 18 years of age.

-Referrals can be made to the Chief Operating Officer by email at firstname.lastname@example.org or by phone at 1-855-340-3267.
-All referrals will be received and reviewed by the Chief Operating Officer on a quarterly basis who then reports them to the Client Services Committee four times a year.
+Further inquiries and referrals can be made to the Chief Operating Officer by email at email@example.com or by phone at 1-855-340-3267.
+All referrals will be received and reviewed by the Chief Operating Officer as soon as possible and on a quarterly basis report them to the Client Services Committee.